May 1-7 is National Travel & Tourism Week, which highlights the tourism industry and the many benefits it provides to our communities.

 Travel also matters for new experiences.
 From our national parks to our cities and our small towns, travel offers unique experiences for every traveler.
 According to the U.S. Travel Association, 72 percent of Americans would rather spend money on new experiences than physical items.

-Travel matters to our health.
+Travel has an impact on our health.
 By taking a vacation, we get to escape the day-to-day stresses that our jobs have, allowing travelers to relax and refresh.
 It leads to more productivity, a better outlook on life and personal well being.